 Sadly, it was only the second time these five cuties were able to see each other since March.

 Also on the positive side, we (as a family of 12) have decided that since I have been assisting our 7-year-old granddaughter with her online school and allowing our almost 3-year-old granddaughter to visit weekly to give her mom a break after the birth of their new baby, (our 5th grandchild, a celebration in itself) that we would continue this support system by allowing the grandchildren to visit.
-This decision was made despite the fact that Ontario residents have been told not to permit anyone outside of their household into their homes as of December 26.
+This decision was made despite the fact that Ontario residents have recently been told not to permit anyone outside of their household into their homes.
 As a support system for my family members that are considered essential services, I feel it my duty to do whatever works for them, and I take great pleasure in the visits.

 In fact, I believe my mental health and that of my precious grandchildren rely on these visits.